Marichal-Olivia-unilu/wd2ca2/README.md

 ***Project description***

-This a project is about webdev2.
+This project is about webdev2.